 I first want to make this clear: You must be able to endure all hardships that come your way, overcome all obstacles that stand in your path and adapt to the changes that impact your life in order to thrive in this world.
 This is the wisdom I have gained from the accumulated experiences of my life.

 You should also be informed that I will be paraphrasing many of the events I discuss, and you will not hear of the most tragic things I have experienced.
-It may surprise some people to learn that I am actually a fairly private person and there is only person in this world who I have ever trusted enough to share my entire life story with.
+It may surprise some people to learn that I am actually a fairly private person and there is only one person in this world who I have ever trusted enough to share my entire life story with.
 So, what you will be reading here is a short summary of some major events in a simplified version taken from my unpublished memoirs.
-Regardless this version of my tale should be enough to give you an understanding of my personal journey as an entrepreneur, and an idea of what it has taken me to obtain a measure of success in life.
+Regardless, this version of my tale should be enough to give you an understanding of my personal journey as an entrepreneur, and an idea of what it has taken of me to obtain a measure of success in life.

 Carey Martell’s Entrepreneurial Story